Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 A Note on Osaka Airports

-While we won't be using airports during this day trip, there are two Osaka airports worth mentioning.
+While we won't be using airports during this trip, two Osaka airports are worth mentioning.
 Kansai International Airport (KIX), built on an artificial island in Osaka Bay, serves as the primary international gateway to the Kansai region and offers direct access to Osaka city center via express trains in just 45 minutes.
-While Tokyo's Narita Airport is located much farther from Osaka.
+In comparison, Tokyo's Narita Airport is located much farther from Osaka.

 First Stop: Shin-Osaka Station to Osaka Castle